 Portable solar panels aren’t exactly cutting-edge technology.
 These portable panels, on the other hand, are getting increasingly powerful and inexpensive for the average customer.
 Off-grid electricity is possible with portable solar.

-Solar energy was formerly only generated by ground-mounted or rooftop panels.
-However, as a result of all of the foregoing developments, solar is expected to become lighter, more flexible, and more widely applicable.
+Formerly ground-mounted or rooftop panels only generate solar energy.
+However, as a result of all of the foregoing developments, solar expects to become lighter, more flexible, and more widely applicable.
 And there are plenty of other additional innovative household solar systems in the works or set to launch in 2021.